manybabies/validator/README.md

 <details>
 <summary><strong>Step 5: Correct your dataset</strong></summary>

 Use the validation results to identify and correct the errors in your original dataset.
+You can **directly edit your dataset using this display**, and the validator will check, in real-time, if your changes fixed the issues.
+You can press the "Download Edited & Highlighted File" button to download a `.xlsx` file with any remaining highlights.
+The downloaded file will preserve any edits you have made in the app's displayed table itself.

-You can press the "Download Highlighted File" button to download a `.xlsx` file with these highlights to facilitate correcting your dataset. **Note: the downloaded file is in `.xlsx` format to preserve the highlights, but you must save the file as a `.csv` before trying to validate again!**
+**Note: by default, the downloaded file is in `.xlsx` format to preserve the highlights, but you must save the file as a `.csv` before trying to validate again!**

 </details>